PyWPS/pywps-workshop/01-Installation.md

 Now [clone the pywps-flask
 service](http://pywps.readthedocs.io/en/latest/install.html#the-example-service-and-its-sample-processes).
+Install the servie requirements by entering the folder and using `pip`:

+`cd pywps-flask
+sudo pip install -r requirements.txt`

-Start the service issue the following command within the `pywps-flask` folder:
+Start the service by issuing the following command:

 `python demo.py`